ankddev/progress-bar-c/README.md

 ## Installation

-Simply include the header file in your project:
+Simply copy and include the header file in your project:

 ```c
 #define PROGRESS_BAR_C_IMPLEMENTATION